StefSM1/RecurseForge/README.md

                     +-------------------+
 ```

 The **Root Agent** acts like a manager.
 It decides whether a task is too big to handle alone.
 If so, it spawns independent sub-agents, each with their own focused task.
-Each sub-agent works in isolation, returns its result, and the root agent collects everything.
+Each sub-agent works on its assignment and returns a compact report for validation and aggregation.

-This is the core of RecurseForge.
-And it can go deeper -- a sub-agent can spawn its own sub-agents, creating a tree of recursive delegation.
-A safety limit (`max_depth`) prevents infinite recursion.
+This is the core direction of RecurseForge.
+The data structures include parent IDs,
+depth, and `max_depth` for recursive delegation, but the graph compiled today plans
+once at the root and executes one child layer.
+Recursive child re-planning remains a
+future engine extension rather than something the current runtime already does.

 ---